 21 Characteristics of Yoshin Ryu Sogo-Bujutsu

 It has been handed down together with the old Kukishin Ryu for generations.
-This may be where ‘Dragon Drops’ come from; hence one of the trademarks of this Jujutsu (as opposed to Judo or Aikido) is that when the techniques are applied, they are done in such a way as to making it impossible to roll or break fall.
+This may be where ‘Dragon Drops’ come from; hence one of the trademarks of this Jujutsu (as opposed to Judo or Aikido) is that when the techniques are applied, they are done in such a way as to make it impossible to roll or break fall.
 The fast techniques and quick throws are intended to break the opponent’s shoulder, neck and/or limbs.

 “Soft like cotton, hard like lightning;